riderShigh/API-2.0/README.md

 - *pickdrop_neural.m*: creates data structure compatible to Matlab neural network app.
 Run the app to obtain neural network.

-- *calcPickDropStats.py*: prepare statistics for training neural network
+- *calcPickDropStats.py*: use critera determined by our neural network to differentiate picking and dropping champions

 - *generateWebpage.py*: to be run after main.html (the template page) is edited.
 Generates all champion pages automatically.